saimeghana112003/expense_tracker_app/README.md

 - 🔍 Search/filter transactions by text
 - 📊 Automatically calculate total balance, income, and expense
 - 🔄 Real-time updates using React hooks and state
-- 🎨 Responsive UI with minimal and clean design

 ## 🛠 Tech Stack